-Ambient air quality measurements (μg m-3) (TSP = total Multi-pollutant index (MPI) (MPI denotes the combined level suspended particles).
+Ambient air quality measurements (μg m-3) (TSP = total suspended particles).

+Multi-pollutant index (MPI) (MPI denotes the combined level of the three criteria pollutants (i.e.,

-Land and housing
+4.2 Land and housing

 During the last few decades the price of land in urban areas of the country sky-rocketed and in Dhaka city the increase was as much as 80 times.
 The level of price rise, however, varies with the area and depends on a number of local factors including the level of services available.
 In recent years land price in Dhanmondi area surpassed all previous records and developers are competing with each other for a single piece of land.
 Ever increasing land price has also contributed to the deterioration of housing situation as the land prices have driven the poor households out of the formal land markets and forced them into the informal land markets which are characterized by slums and squatter settlements.
 The urban land market which directly affects the urban environment and quality of urban life suffers from many distortions due to lack of proper land development and management policies including lack of planning and slow provision of infrastructure and services, thus leading to unplanned or ribbon development of land in the urban periphery.